 2.)
 Spend time outside

 Regardless of the temperature outside, connecting with nature helps to boost your mood, no matter the season.
 Considering it's less humid during the fall, try taking your workouts outside; go on a daily stroll, or enjoy more family time in your backyard.
 Other fun activities to do during the equinox include apple picking, hiking, and kayaking.

 3.)
 Embrace the quieter, cozy period of the year

 Do you find yourself going into a bit of a "social hibernation" during the late fall and winter?
 You're not alone.
 Many of us feel a bit less energetic and extroverted when it's colder and darker outside.

 From a spiritual perspective, the autumn equinox represents a time for letting go and withering.
-It's all about self-reflection, understanding what no longer serves you, and identifying what needs to be removed from your life so that you have the energy to dedicate to what's most meaningful.
+It's all about self-reflection and being more mindful of what no longer serves you, and identifying what needs to be removed from your life so that you have the energy to dedicate to what's most meaningful.